cb125/Dynamics/bibliography.md

 Willer, Malte.
 2018.
 Simplifying with Free Choice. *Topoi* 37.3.
 379–392 https://doi.org/10.1007/s11245-016-9437-5.
 Tracking positive and negative updates accounts for free choice implications.

+Szabo, Zoltan.
+2000.
+Descriptions and Uniqueness.
+*Philosophical Studies* 101: 29 – 57.
+A discussion of novelty and familiarity, and the division of labor between semantics and pragmatics.
+Lots of thought-provoking examples.